 Eliminating Merchant Error Chargebacks

-However, when a merchant misrepresents the goods or services they’re selling, does not follow through on a promised delivery or refund, or otherwise fails to uphold the terms of purchase that they informed the customer about prior to the sale, a chargeback may be appropriate and would be considered to be a merchant error chargeback.
+However, when a merchant misrepresents the goods or services they’re selling, doesn't follow through on a promised delivery or refund, or otherwise fails to uphold the terms of purchase that they informed the customer about prior to the sale, any chargeback that results should be considered merchant error.

 By definition, merchant error chargebacks are preventable—they represent situations where the merchant had the opportunity to choose a different policy or course of action that might have avoided the circumstances that led to the chargeback.